AravindaDP/CarND-Extended-Kalman-Filter-Project/README.md

 Regardless of the IDE used, every submitted project must still be compilable with cmake and make.

+## Using Visual Studio 2017

+A Visual Studio 2017 Solution is added to /ide_profiles/vs/ Please read /ide_profiles/vs/README.md for more instructions for setting up.

 ## How to write a README
 A well written README file can enhance your project and portfolio.
 Develop your abilities to create professional README files by completing [this free course](https://www.udacity.com/course/writing-readmes--ud777).